 Answer: Comic Sans

-Comic Sans is, by far, one of the most maligned and disliked fonts in the world and not without just cause.
-Designed in 1994 by Microsoft designer Vincent Connare, it was originally intended to be included with Microsoft BOB for use in the comic-style speech bubbles within the application.
-The project was completed too late for inclusion with Microsoft BOB and Comic Sans ended up in Microsoft 3D Movie Maker.
+Comic Sans is, by far, one of the most maligned and disliked fonts in the world, and not entirely without just cause.
+Designed in 1994 by Microsoft designer Vincent Connare, it was originally intended to be included with Microsoft Bob for use in the comic-style speech bubbles within the application.
+The project was completed too late for inclusion with Microsoft Bob and Comic Sans ended up in Microsoft 3D Movie Maker.

-The font was later included in the Windows 95 Plus! pack and was eventually rolled into Windows 95 releases as a standard font.
-Eventually Comic Sans ended up as the default font for Microsoft Publisher and Internet Explorer.
-It was here Comic Sans went from a cute but seldom used font appropriate for children and comic book bubbles to a font that hundreds of thousands of people used just because it was the default font in Microsoft Publisher.
+The font was later included in the Windows 95 Plus!
+Pack and was eventually rolled into Windows 95 releases as a standard font.
+Eventually, Comic Sans ended up as one of the default fonts for Microsoft Publisher and Internet Explorer.
+It was here that Comic Sans went from a cute but seldom used font appropriate for children and comic book bubbles to a font that hundreds of thousands of people used just because it was one of the default fonts in Microsoft Publisher.

 As a result of that inclusion, Comic Sans pops up all over the place (often inappropriately).
-Entire web sites are devoted to explaining why Comic Sans is a poor choice–such as Comic Sans Criminal–while others catalog poor uses of the font.
+Entire websites are devoted to explaining why Comic Sans is a poor choice—such as Comic Sans Criminal—while others catalog poor uses of the font.
 The short of it is simply that the font is used, quite frequently, in places where a rounded-comic-book-like font is a poor choice and, far too infrequently, in actual contexts where the font would make sense (like an elementary school poster).

 Comic Sans was NOT designed as a typeface but as a solution to a problem with the often overlooked part of a computer program’s interface, the typeface used to communicate the message.

 There was no intention to include the font in other applications other than those designed for children when I designed Comic Sans.
 The inspiration came at the shock of seeing Times New Roman used in an inappropriate way.